omidarmat/webDevNotes/JavaScript/javascript-theory.md

 1. **JavaScript engine**
 2. **Web APIs:** include DOM, timers, fetch API, Geolocation and many more.
 Web APIs are functionalities provided to the engine, but are not part of the JavaScript language itself.
 JavaScript has access to these APIs through the **global window object**.
-3. **Callback quque:** It is a data structure containing all the callback functions that are ready to be executed.
-For instance, we attach event listeners to DOM elements to react to certain events.
+3. **Callback quque:** It is a data structure containing all the callback functions attached to certain events and other asynchronous behavior.
+Once those events are emited or once an asynchronous behavior is done, callback functions attached to them will be inserted into the callback, so that the event loop will take them and put them into the call stack in order to be executed.
+For instance, when image source attribute loading is done, a _load_ event is emited and the callback queue attached to this event will be put into the callback queue.

+> **_Note_** | Although DOM events are not asynchronous behavior, they still use the callback queue.
+So for example, we attach event listeners to DOM elements to react to certain events like a click.
 The reaction itself is defined as a callback function.
 When the event occures, the callback function is put in the callback queue.
 Then when the engine's call stack gets empty, the callback function is passed into the call stack where it will be executed.
 The execution is done by the **event loop**.

+4. **Microtasks quque:** It is another callback queue which is only concerned with callbacks (microtasks) associated with promises.
+This queue has priority over the callback queue, meaning that after each tick, the event loop will check this queue if there are any callbacks ready to be executed.
+If there are, all callbacks in this queue will be executed before going back to the callback queue.

 > **_Note_** | JavaScript can also run outside the browser.
 If that is the case, for example with NodeJS, the JavaScript runtime will no longer have the web APIs, simply because these are provided by the browser.
 Instead, we have multiple C++ bindings and a **thread pool**.